NoahApthorpe/ConvnetCellDetection/README.md

+# Convnet Cell Detection
-# Automatic cell detection in microscopy data using convolutional networks
+Automatic cell detection in microscopy data using convolutional networks

 ## Contributers
 - Noah Apthorpe (apthorpe@princeton.edu)
 - Alex Riordan (ariordan@princeton.edu)

+Please feel free to send us emails with questions, comments, or bug-reports.
+Include "Convnet Cell Detection" in the subject.

 ## Citing
 We encourage the use of this tool for research and are excited to see Convnet Cell Detection being applied to experimental workflows.
-If you publish the results of research using this tool or any of the code contained in this repository, we ask that you cite the following
+If you publish the results of research using this tool or any of the code contained in this repository, we ask that you cite the following paper:
-paper:
--  N. Apthorpe, et al. ''Automatic cell detection in microscopy data using convolutional networks.'' *Advances in Neural Information Processing Systems.* 2016.
+-  N. Apthorpe, et al. "Automatic cell detection in microscopy data using convolutional networks." *Advances in Neural Information Processing Systems.* 2016.

 ## Documentation Contents
 - [Overview](#overview)